top of page

 1814

-Ingres is famous for his nudes - and the Grande Odalisque is one of his most famous.
+Ingres is famous for his nudes - and the Grande Odalisque is one of his most celebrated.

-Commissioned by Napoleon’s sister, the painting reflects the public's fascination with the Middle East - in particular since Napoleon's victory in 1798 at the Battle of the Pyramids.
+Commissioned by Napoleon’s sister, the painting reflects the public's fascination with the Middle East - in particular since Napoleon's victory at the Battle of the Pyramids in 1798.

-It also shows an evolution in the representations of the nude.
+The painting also marks a significant evolution in the depiction of the nude.

-Ingres is taking the female nude - a subject usually limited to mythological representations - and transposes it to a contemporary (although exotic) environment.
+Ingres is taking the female nude - a subject traditionally confined to mythological representations - and transposes it to a contemporary, though exotic, environment.

-The painting caused a scandal when it was first shown at the Salon of 1819.
+The painting caused a scandal when it was first exhibited at the Salon of 1819.

-Interestingly, these distortions were chosen by the artist - as the first sketches had perfect proportions.
+Interestingly, these distortions were deliberately chosen by Ingres - he had initially sketched the figure with conventional proportions.

-Her stare is also intriguing - fixing the viewer in a detached, inviting or exasperated way - almost daring you to come closer or move on.
+Her stare is also intriguing - fixing the viewer in a detached or perhaps inviting way - as if challenging the viewer to either come closer or move on.

 Next: